 The ability to refer to a written document at any moment reduces the chance for confusion or disagreement and provides extra clarity in communication.

-Presentations supported by reports and/or PowerPoint or Keynote slide deck are often how meetings with larger groups are conducted.
+Presentations supported by reports and PowerPoint slide decks are often how meetings with larger groups are conducted.

 These are great for sharing new ideas in a way that creates space for questions and any clarifications.